Realoid/ash-and-light/docs/02_playing_a_character/05_alignment.md

 The world subtly warms around them.
 NPCs make choices that feel human and surprising.
 Compassion is not simply “being nice”; it is seeing what kindness makes possible in a harsh world where such choices are often costly.

 *How it plays out:*
 Someone you helped returns to fight alongside you.
-A merchant may later offer you an item of your choice.
+A smith may later offer you an item of your choice.
 A frightened villager finds courage because of your example.
 A merchant you once defended arrives mid-battle with supplies to save your life.

-**ASH – The Path of Will & Power**
+**ASH – The Path of Will \& Power**

 Where every obstacle becomes fuel.